-Funds that provide for these luncheons are provided by members who celebrate a special occasion, such as an anniversary, baby naming, Bar/Bat Mitzvah, et al. We are reaching out to all members of our community, particularly those who might not have sponsored a kiddush in the recent past, or perhaps ever before, and are asking you to help make our community stronger by sponsoring a kiddush.
+Funds for these luncheons are provided by members who celebrate a special occasion, such as an anniversary, baby naming, Bar/Bat Mitzvah, etc. We are reaching out to all members of our community, particularly those who might not have sponsored a kiddush in the recent past, or perhaps ever before, and are asking you to help make our community stronger by sponsoring a kiddush.

 Simply call or email the synagogue office for the details.
 You’ll be glad you did!